simonarnell/aldis/README.md

 2. Add these credentials to the `twitter: { credentials }` object's relevant properties.
 3. Set the `led_pin` property to the GPIO pin number to which the LED is attached to your Raspberry Pi.
 4. Set the `wordsPerMinute` property to the rate at which you wish messages to be encoded.
 5. Per Twitter's [Streaming Filter API](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters.html), the `twitter: follow` and `twitter: track` properties are areas of strings that allow one to filter the tweet stream.
-Array elements are processed into a comma separated values.
+Array elements are processed into comma separated values.

 ## Usage